Psrit/Psrit.github.io/source/_posts/first-blog.md

 layout: '[post]'
-title: first blog
+title: First Blog
 date: 2016-10-30 20:46:46
 tags:
 ---
 Hello World!

-Well, as a "small white", I don't know what to say...
+Well, as a " little white", I don't know what to say...

-Emm...I have to say: the font is ugly; the theme "huno" doesn't perform well on mobile devices.
+Emm...
+I think, the font is really ugly; the theme "huno" doesn't perform well on mobile devices.

-Also, I found that emoji is not supported...
+Also, I found that emoji was not supported... (although which is not something matters)

 中文倒是可以。